jbrown3859/RoadTrip-Journal-MD/journal.md

 - We felt the wind pickup and knew that meant rain.
 We quickly packed up, bear proofed camp, and got in the tent.
 It didnt rain and we are currently sitting in the tent, watching the campers next to us have a fire while Andrew writes his novel.

 ## Day 13
+#### 3481.0 miles
+- Started today late around 9 and packed up quick to get back through the park.
+Even with less traffic due to it being a monday, it took us a long time to get through to the southern entrance.
+- Entered the Grand Teton area and stopped frequently to see the amazing spires.
+- I quickly wanted to summit the peaks of and around the Grand Teton at 13,770 ft.
+I looked into it at one of the visitor's centers and found that it is a short trail of 2 miles but with a lot of mountaineering and 2700 ft of elevation gain just to the Grand Teton.
+I want to plan a long, multi day trip to summit a lot of the peaks and spires in the area.
+- We ate lunch along Jackson Lake and made our way to Jackson Hole around 3.

+- Jackson Hole has a full mountain bike park and what looks like to be an amazing ski area in the winter with a tram to a peak at somewhere around 10,000 ft.

+- Made our way south of Jackson to cut a little time out of tomorrow.

+- Camping in the backcountry of Wyoming where free range cattle live and hunting is big.
+Near the truck is a trailer with ATVs, but no truck.
+Must be a base camp for a hunter.
+- On our way up to the site, we found cattle in the road.
+The didnt want to move at the sight of the truck, so we turned on the KCs and Cole rolled down his window and shouted at them.
+The finally moved.
+- We setup, made dinner, and saw the cows coming up the hill.
+There were mayube 30-40 in the herd coming up.
+We quickly packed up dinner and got in the tent to watch the cows pass.
+They got pretty close and we could watch them walk in a herd up the road 20-30 feet away from the tent.

+- Tomorrow we will drive down to Steamboat Spring, CO.
+This is were Big Agnes is headquartered and where we will restock.